gabrieltemtsen/getting-started-with-circle/README.md

-# Quest 2 - Interact with Programmable Wallets
+# Getting started with programmable wallets - Interact with Programmable Wallets

 ## Getting Started

-Welcome to the Second Quest in our campaign, where we will explore the capabilities of Circle Programmable Wallets.
+let's explore the capabilities of Circle Programmable Wallets.

 ## Pre-requisites